exercism/javascript/exercises/concept/lasagna-master/.docs/introduction.md

 # Introduction

-A function allows to group code into a reusable unit.
+A function allows for grouping of code into a reusable unit.
 There are multiple ways to define functions in JavaScript.
 Here we will look at _function declarations_ and _function expressions_..
 Other possibilities like [arrow functions][concept-arrow-functions] will be covered in other concepts.